Convert RGB color matrix to R color

 The output is named either by names(red), rownames(red), or if supplied,

-the value of the parameter names
+the value of the parameter names.

-is used to define alpha transparency, but has
+Note that alpha is used to define alpha transparency, but has

 additional control over the output.